harshraj172/harshraj172.github.io/index.md

 My research interests focus on language agents, language model evaluation, and software engineering.
 Over the past few years, I have been fortunate to grow as a researcher with the support of wonderful collaborators and mentors.

 Most recently, I led the [MixtureVitae](https://huggingface.co/datasets/ontocord/MixtureVitae-300BT) project at Ontocord AI alongside [Huu Nguyen](https://scholar.google.com/citations?user=HLWECfMAAAAJ&hl=en), developing state-of-the-art pretraining corpora for LLMs.
-Our work produced the first permissible dataset achieving results comparable to or even surpassing non-permissible sources *(paper coming soon)*.
+Our work produced the first permissible dataset achieving results comparable to or even surpassing non-permissible sources *([paper](https://arxiv.org/abs/2509.25531))*.

 In addition, I am the co-author of [harbor](https://github.com/laude-institute/harbor) and [Terminal-Bench](https://www.tbench.ai/contributors) and collaborate with Professor [Ludwig Schmidt](https://profiles.stanford.edu/ludwig-schmidt)’s lab.